twopetersens/Election_Analysis/README.md

 ## Election-Audit Results
   The election audit was abl e to report the number of total votes, the number of votes cast for each candidate and the resulting winning candidate.
 Further, the election audit was able to report the number of votes case in each county, and which county received the most votes (or best voter turnout).

-### Number of Votes Cast in the Congressional Election
+Number of Votes Cast in the Congressional Election
   The election analysis audit determined that there were a total of 369,711 votes cast.

-### Number of Votes by County
+Number of Votes by County
-  Aprahoe County 24,801 6.7% Jefferson County 38,855 10.5% Denver County 306,055 82.8%
+  Aprahoe County, 24,801 votes, for a total of 6.7% of total votes cast.
+  Jefferson County, 38,855 votes, for a total of 10.5% of total votes cast.
+  Denver County, 306,055 votes, for a total of 82.8% of total votes cast.

 ### County with Highest Turnout
   Devner County 306,055